wwarthen/RomWBW/Source/Images/d_qpm/ReadMe.txt

 they came from 3 Microcode Consulting files (qpm27.zip, debugz.zip,
 and linkz.zip).
 The original distribution files can be found on the Microcode Consulting website at https://www.microcodeconsulting.com/.
-Documentation (pdf) files are incuded in these original distribution .zip files.
-These documentation files have not been included in the RomWBW distribution.
-Please retrieve them yourself from the website if desired.
+Documentation (pdf) files are included in these original distribution .zip files.
+These documentation files have been included in the RomWBW distribution in the Doc folder.

 D.COM - Directory lister
 DBGINST.COM - Configures DEBUGZ debugger